RahulYadav-75/Netflix-movies-data-analysis/README.md

 Some of the questions answered in this project include:

-- Distribution of Movies.
-- Top countries producing Netflix content
-- Content added over the years
-- Most common ratings
-- Top directors
+- What is the most frequent genre of movies released on Netflix?
-- Most popular genres
+- What genres has highest votes?
-- Movie duration analysis
+- What movie got the highest popularity?
+What’s its genre?
+- What movie got the lowest popularity?
+What’s its genre?
-- Release year trends
+- Which year has the most filmed movies?

 ---